Mikejo5000/vsts-docs-pr/docs/build-release/concepts/agents/hosted.md

   If you use the [Xcode task](../../tasks/build/xcode.md) included with VSTS and TFS, you can select a version of Xcode in that task's properties.
 Otherwise, to manually set the Xcode version to use on the **Hosted macOS Preview** agent, before your `xcodebuild` build step, execute this command line as part of your build, replacing the Xcode version number 8.3.3 as needed:

-  `/bin/bash –c "sudo xcode-select -s /Applications/Xcode_8.3.3.app/Contents/Developer"`
+  `/bin/bash â€“c "sudo xcode-select -s /Applications/Xcode_8.3.3.app/Contents/Developer"`

   Xcode versions on the **Hosted macOS Preview** agent can be found [here](https://docs.microsoft.com/en-us/mobile-center/build/software#xcode).